Ranford Road: History

 In August 2020, construction began on a new Ranford Road Bridge over the Kwinana freight railway as part of the Thornlie-Cockburn Link works.
 The new bridge, which is higher and longer, will carry six traffic lanes and a dedicated bus lane.
 Traffic switched to part of the new bridge on 16 November 2021.
-Construction is expected to be completed by mid 2023.
+Construction was completed by mid-2023.
+Construction for the new Ranford Road railway station began on the new bridge over the freight railway line as part of the Thornlie-Cockburn Line project by Metronet (Western Australia).
+The station opened on 8 June 2025 and provides services south to Cockburn Central railway station and north via Thornlie railway station to Perth railway station.